zkrising/Tachi/docs/docs/contributing/components/seeds.md

 !!! info
 	Your changes won't be synced with the database if they fail the tests.

-	If you're confused about why tests are failing, ask in `#dev`.
+	If you're confused about why tests are failing, ask in the discord.

 ## Rerunners